-Emergency Exit Procedures:

-Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, which is located across the hall, on your right as you leave the classroom.
-Note, the classroom has exits at the front only.
+Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, which is located on your right as you leave the classroom.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
+Use the nearest safe stairway to leave the building.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist handicapped individuals.